 Maybe you’ve heard the term “conscious spending” before.
 Maybe you thought it meant simply “being aware” of what you’re spending your money on—this is how most finance “professionals” view and teach the practice of conscious spending.
 I strongly disagree with this popular explanation of the phrase.
 If you are only “aware” of what you are buying, then you are consciously spending.
 This is not the same as conscious spending.
 For Hannah and me, conscious spending implies that we never restrict ourselves from buying something because we know what we need.
 It means that we’re entirely aware of what our expenses and savings are each month.
 But it means that we never budget a threshold for how much we can spend.
 And we always have enough money to do everything that we love most.
 You always have enough money for the things you love — you’re just spending it all on something else first.
 This concept can be hard to internalize; let’s dive in a little deeper with details and examples.

 Conscious Spending Rocks

-Check out the graph I “borrowed” from some random website.
+Check out this graph.
 Economists love this stuff.
 Think about the return you get from clothes.
 The first 10 shirts and 2 pants you buy are going to bring you a lot of utility and “return”.
 As you continue to buy more, the return (or utility) you gain from each shirt will decline.
 You should have stopped in the green section when you had what you needed.
 As you can see, most people stop around the red line, where they start to get upset as they wade through the marsh of clothes scattered across their bedroom floor every morning trying to find that one pair of boxers that they’ve only worn once in the last month… probably time to do some laundry.
 This same principle applies to every spending category.